DaVinciGraph/DavinciPic/README.md

 ### Applicability:

-This prop is applicable to all entity types except for "app", as apps are considered network-agnostic.
+network prop is applicable to all entity types except for "app", as apps are considered network-agnostic.
 In other words, when the type prop is set to "app", the network prop will not have any effect.

 By specifying the network prop, you can ensure that the DavinciPic component loads the correct entity belonging to the designated network.